-1.1 Sign rank of matrices with low VC dimension
+1.2 Sign rank of matrices with low VC dimension

-The VC dimension is bounded from above by the sign rank.
-However, it is long known that the sign rank is not bounded from above by any function of the VC dimension.
-Alon, Haussler, and Welzl [7] provided examples of $N \times N$ matrices with VC dimension 2 for which the sign rank tends to infinity with N. Ben-David et al. in [9] used ideas from [6] together with estimates concerning the Zarankiewicz problem to show that many matrices with constant VC dimension (at least 4) have high sign rank.
+The VC dimension is always bounded from above by the sign rank.
+On the other hand, it is long known that the sign rank is not bounded from above by any function of the VC dimension.
+Alon, Haussler, and Welzl [7] provided examples of $N \times N$ matrices with VC dimension 2 for which the sign rank tends to infinity with N. Ben-David et al. in [10] used ideas from [6] together with estimates concerning the Zarankiewicz problem to show that many matrices with constant VC dimension (at least 4) have high sign rank.
+Forster et al. [22] proved that incidence matrices of finite geometries have high sign rank (we discuss it in more detail below).